meezyart/gogundam/README.md

-# Go Gundam Sample E-Commerace page
+# Go Gundam Sample E-Commerce page

-A Simple React E-commerace component personal project to get more practice with GraphQL
+A Simple React E-Commerce component personal project to get more practice with GraphQL

 *work in progress*